razan-aboushi/Releans_Task_Project/README.md

 ### 💻⚙️ Development Setup :
-## To set up a local development environment for the EduSpark project, follow these steps :-
+## To set up a local development environment for the Harmonize project, follow these steps :-

 1. Prerequisites :